dlemburg/sequelizegql/README.md

 - Generated schema is similar API to sequelize itself, including APIs for query filters (sequelize operators)
 - Not limited to one database client
 - Performant (no benchmarks yet): generated resolvers do not over-fetch - the resolver layer introspects the query fields and dynamically generates one sequelize query w/ only the requested _includes_ and _attributes_ (note that the _1:many_ and _many:many_ queries get separated under the hood to boost performance [see sequelize docs here and search for 'separate: true'](https://sequelize.org/master/manual/eager-loading.html))
-- Decide which endpoints you want generated via `omitResolvers, generate` options
+- Configure which endpoints you want generated via `omitResolvers, generate` options
 - Supply pre-built directives to individual endpoints via `directive` option
 - Limit which fields can be supplied in `input` in create/update mutations via `omitInputAttributes`
-- Middleware to execute business logic via `onBeforeResolve, onAfterResolve` - would recommend using `graphql-middleware` if complex business logic is needed (cleaner code, imo)
+- Execute business logic with middleware via `onBeforeResolve, onAfterResolve` - would recommend using `graphql-middleware` if complex business logic is needed (cleaner code, imo)
-- Works well with your own endpoints: provide your own custom schema to merge under the hood, or take the output and merge into your own custom schema
+- Works well with your own endpoints: take the output and merge into your own custom schema
-- Options discoverability via file reading in case you have old, hard-to-refactor code (refactor anyway!) - we can work around this.
+- Flexible discoverability via file reading in case you have old, hard-to-refactor code (refactor anyway!) - we can work around this.
 - Works well with federated schemas

 # Examples